 Northampton is the county town of Northamptonshire.
 It is located in the Nene Valley.
 Services here are provided by West Northamptonshire Council.
 West Northamptonshire is a new local authority created in 2021 replacing the previous Northampton Borough Council.

 Northampton is historically known as a manufacturing town and a major centre for shoemaking and engineering.
 Today although the area still has a shoe manufacturing industry (known for famous brands such as Church’s) the main industries in Northampton are services, food and drink, light manufacturing and tech.
 Some well-known companies in Northampton include Avon Cosmetics, Blacks Leisure Group, Barclaycard, Carlsberg UK and Nationwide Building Society.

 Northampton has a successful and growing economy that provides many jobs and helps to create a buoyant property market.
-The latest UK Powerhouse report from Irwin Mitchell says that Northampton is amongst the top five places for the fastest economic growth.
+Northampton is amongst the top five places for the fastest economic growth.

 The Northampton area appeals to some London commuters who want access to London but also want to benefit from much lower property prices and a more rural location.

 Access our selection of exclusive, high-yielding, off-market property deals and a personal consultant to guide you through your options.

 Northampton is the main regional centre for shopping and leisure.
 Northampton’s Market Square is one of the country’s oldest established markets and dates back to 1189.
 Other Northampton sights include the Royal & Derngate Theatre, The Deco, Northampton Museum & Art Gallery and 78 Derngate a house designed by Charles Rennie Mackintosh which is open to the public.